18ft Skiff: The modern 18 ft Skiff

 The boat will plane upwind starting at a true windspeed of about 8 knots, depending on sea conditions and off the wind can reach speeds that doubles the true windspeed.
 This is possible through the very high sail-carrying power to total weight ratio, which is above 30% with the no. 1 rig and approaches 40% with the no. 3 rig (for reference, a 30% ratio is needed to plane upwind and a 10% ratio is needed to plane at all.
 Most cruising boats have a ratio under 5%).

 In Australia, there is a fleet of approximately 20–25 18 Foot Skiffs at the "League" club in Sydney.
 Sydney's other traditional 18 Foot Skiff club, the Sydney Flying Squadron, has a small fleet and there are several boats in the state of Queensland.
 In New Zealand the class following is smaller but reached its zenith in the 1970s when most designs were by Bruce Farr.

-The 18 ft Skiff is not without its dangers.
-The high speed makes it hard to handle and requires extremely fast reflexes and a broad awareness of your surroundings in order to anticipate changes.
-Major accidents can occur with inexperienced and experienced sailors alike.
+Using an 18 ft Skiff is challenging, owing to high speed, which requires fast reflexes and the awareness to anticipate changes.
+Nonetheless, major accidents occur even with experienced sailors.

-The 18 ft Skiff is currently one of the fastest monohulls on the water.
-With its massive sail-plan of over 100 square metres on the no. 1 rig and three crew members on trapeze it can outperform nearly every monohull on the water.
-It combines extreme speeds with an element of danger and is thought by many to be one of the biggest spectacles in sailing.

 Each year the JJ Giltinan International Trophy is contested on Sydney Harbour to decide the de facto world champion of the class.
 Typically the event was dominated by Australia and occasionally won by New Zealand, but in recent years entrants such as the USA's Howie Hamlin have taken out the title, displaying the classes growing international appeal.